frozenminds/magento-gatling/README.md

 ## IMPORTANT

 - The current version is _somehow_ developed for a project I am working on
-- There might be small and huge bugs, there might be totally wrong implementations
+- There might be small and huge bugs, as well as totally wrong implementations (_I'm a Gatling & Scala newbie_)
-- Ideas, improvements and pull requests welcome
+- Ideas, improvements and pull requests are welcome
-- I'm a Gatling & Scala newbie

 ### Requirements